lbechberger/ML4NLP/doku_in_progress.md

 When deciding on which features to use, we decided to take word embeddings as well as term frequency - inverse document frequency (tf-idf) into account.
 Our first idea was to train the word embeddings over all articles of Wikinews.
 However, this would be very computationally expensive, wherefore we decided to use the GoogleNews word2vec (https://code.google.com/archive/p/word2vec/) word embeddings instead.
 This should be justifiable because the GoogleNews word2vec has also been trained on news articles.

-The sum of the embeddings of the words (or the important words according to tf-idf) can be used as a feature.
+The sum of the embeddings of the words (or the important words according to tf-idf) in an news article can be used as a feature.
 As stated in the seminar, the sum of the word embeddings of a document retrieves an "average meaning" of the document, wherefore we think that it might be a meaningful feature.
 News articles with similar meaning should accordingly show embedding vectors that have a small cosine distance to each other.
 Another idea to extract features to use for the classifier is to compute the tf-idf scores for all words in the article to be classified and use the 5 (or 10) words with the highest tf-idf value.
 When aiming to figure out if a new article/* is interesting for the user, the tf-idf values for those words in the new article are computed and summed up.
-This value can also be used as feature for the classifier.
+This value can also be used as a feature for the classifier.
 We chose to use these words with high tf-idf values because we think that the overall topic of an article can be summarized by the "most important" words of the specific article.
 An article which should be classified positive would yield a high sum of tf-idf values for the words that have been found earlier in the user profile, whereas the sum would be small for an uninteresting article.

 In order to extract the feature vectors, we first calculated a number of measures for each article of the user's profile and for the article that should be classified - for training, this article is denoted in the dataset as a positive or negative examples for the corresponding user.